dominant-strategies/quai-gpu-miner-archive/docs/BUILD.md

 Complete sample Windows batch file - **adapt it to your system**.
 Assumes that:

-* it's placed one folder up from the progminer source folder
+* it's placed one folder up from the ethcoreminer source folder
 * you have CMake installed
 * you have Perl installed